Mary Lawlor (human rights advocate)

 Mary Lawlor is Adjunct Professor of Business and Human Rights in the School of Business of Trinity College Dublin.
-An Irish national, she is currently the United Nations Special Rapporteur on the situation of human rights defenders, appointed for a three-year term from May 2020.
-She is the founder and former Executive Director of Front Line Defenders and former Director of the Irish branch of Amnesty International.
+An Irish national, she is currently the United Nations Special Rapporteur on the situation of human rights defenders, appointed in May 2020.
+She is the founder and former Executive Director of Front Line Defenders and former director of the Irish branch of Amnesty International.

 Background

 Lawlor was born in 1952 in Ireland, the second-eldest of seven sisters, and grew up in Kilmacud, a suburb of Dublin.
 She holds a first degree in philosophy and psychology, from University College Dublin, and postgraduate degrees in Montessori teaching and personnel management.